Ishvara: Advaita Vedanta

 Other Advaitin Hindu texts resonate with the monist views of Adi Shankara.
 For example, Isa Upanishad, in hymn 1.5-7, states Ishvara is "above everything, outside everything, beyond everything, yet also within everything"; he who knows himself as all beings and all beings as himself – he never becomes alarmed before anyone.
 He becomes free from fears, delusions, and the root cause of evil.
 He becomes pure, invulnerable, unified, free from evil, accurate to truth, liberated like Ishvara.

 When the universe is not manifest, Shankara conceives of Ishvara as abiding in a state of dreamless sleep.
-The universe's manifestation occurs when Ishvara is in a dreaming state, wherein Ishvara is visualizing the universe owing to its memory of previous creations.
+The universe's manifestation occurs when Ishvara is in a dreaming state, wherein Ishvara is visualising the universe owing to its memory of previous creations.
 Just as the state of dreaming is dependent on memory (not separate from the mind), the universe does not have an existence separate from Ishvara.
 Ishvara's knowledge is thus a necessary condition for the universe's existence.